 Louise Montoya, MA, LPC, CSC is a licensed professional counselor and nationally certified counselor and sign language interpreter, with 26 years professional and a lifetime of personal experience with deafness and hearing loss.
 Louise works with children and teens with hearing loss and their families.

-Rebecca Witmer, LCSW, a licensed clinical social worker, serve as the CCC’s family wellness counselors.
+Rebecca Witmer, LCSW, a licensed clinical social worker, serves as the CCC’s family wellness counselor.
 Rebecca works with children and teens with cochlear implants and their families, and families considering a cochlear implant for their child.

-How to get help from the Family Wellness Program
+How to get help from the Family Wellness Services

 - Ask your child’s managing audiologist to make a referral for your child.

 - For children with cochlear implants, contact Rebecca Witmer at 215-590-7443 or e-mail witmerR@email.chop.edu.

 - For children with hearing loss (who do not use cochlear implants) contact Louise Montoya at 215-590-7453 or e-mail Montoya@email.chop.edu.

 We practice family-centered care, educating and empowering you to make informed decisions about the emotional, social and behavioral well-being of your child and entire family.